medmonds19/MaryEdmondsPortfolio/translation1.md

 Please translate the passage into idiomatic English.

 Chaos was the first of the gods.
-His daughters were Nox, the mother of all man, and Terra, the goddess Earth. **(Since "māter omnium hominum" is right next to Terra, it certainly describes her, not Nox.)** This mother  was the god of death and destruction. **(Take "haec" as the subject and "mater" as the predicate and those genitives will make sense.)** His sons were horrible monsters: Typhon, Python, and Cyclopes.
-Typhon and Python were horrible dragons, and Cyclopes was a foolish mason. **("Cyclopes" is actually plural from Cyclops, Cyclopis, masculine.
-That should help make the form "fabri bruti" make sense!)** But his brother, Uranus, was the first king of the gods.
-He was strong and large **(or "great")**, but wise.
+His daughters were Nox and Terra, the mother of all men.
+This was the mother of the god of death and destruction.
+His sons were horrible monsters: Typhon, Python, and Cyclopes.
+Typhon and Python were horrible dragons, and Cyclops was a foolish mason.
+But his brother, Uranus, was the first king of the gods.
+He was strong and great, but wise.